ramenguy99/xpg/ROADMAP.md

 Build:
 - [ ] Mac support

+Docs:
+- [ ] Doc comments and documentation website

 Python:
 - [ ] glslang bindings for compiling and reflection
     - [ ] fix slang build when using this
+- [ ] Tracy module built-in into xpg.
+Repackage their bindings for CPU stuff, expose vulkan API tracing, and add compat bindings with our GPU stuff.

 Viewer:
 - [ ] Primitives